This article will encompass all portalAPI calls that are related to /portalAPI/ApplicationFile/* endpoints

 -

-- All available application file rule fields are listed below, but only the file rule fields directly related to the rule being added need to be included.
+- All available application file rule fields are listed below.
+Only the fields directly related to the rule being added need to be included.
 The following application file rule fields can be used:

 - cert